-Here's a look back at some of the stories that were making local headlines on this week in 1975.
+Here's a look back at the stories that were making local headlines on this week in 1975.

-Were you a town resident in 1975?
-Do you remember any of these names, locations or events?
-Let us know in the comments section.
+Were you a Marblehead resident in 1975?
+Do you recognize any of these names, events or locations?
+Let us know in the comments section below.